 [vi] Ean Begg, The Cult of the Black Virgin.

 [viii] Ibid, 130.

 [ix] I encourage readers who find this material questionable or challenging to read the whole of Ean Begg and Jacques Bovin’s books.
 The evidence on the early goddess sites and, in some cases the statues, is definitive and I simply build on this in my research.

-[x] “Another etymology stresses the importance of the syllable “is”, a pre-Celtic word for holy place where there is as subterranean current of water or telluric energy called a wouivre, which creates special conditions favorable for divinity of initiatory purposes.
+[x] “Another etymology stresses the importance of the syllable “is”, a pre-Celtic word for a holy place where there is as subterranean current of water or telluric energy called a wouivre, which creates special conditions favorable for the divinity of initiatory purposes.
 This sacred syllable may account for the suffix -is or -es to be found in the name of many French towns”.
 Paris, or Par-Isis, would thus mean “grove” or “barque” of Isis” (Ean Begg, 2006: 64).